 ABOUT THIS BLOG

 RevisitGermany.com provides tips and information about cities and towns in Germany as well as historical sightseeing attractions such as museums.

-This blog does not provide information about ancestry research or genealogy practices and tips.
+This blog does not provide information about ancestry research or genealogy practices.
 Instead, it is a place for those, who have already found out that their ancestors came from Germany and maybe also know the exact town.
 So now they have decided to travel to Germany themselves in order to find out how their ancestors lived in the centuries prior to their emigration.

 The blog primarily acts as a travel planning resource for US Americans, but of course anyone with German ancestry can come here to find out which places are worthwhile visiting when planning a family heritage trip to Germany.